Educator Workshop Creative Exchange the Metropolitan Museum of Art 6 Ãâ¸ã‘å½ãâ½ã‘â

 Manager of Docent and Teacher Programs

-Terminal week, I had tIMG_20140725_130701he pleasance of spending my time with teachers and colleagues as part of the annual Museum Forum for Teachers.
+Terminal week, I had the pleasance of spending my time with teachers and colleagues as part of the annual Museum Forum for Teachers.
 This week-long instructor workshop focusing on modern and contemporary art is a collaboration between multiple DFW museums, including The Warehouse, the Nasher Sculpture Center, the Modern Art Museum of Fort Worth, the Kimbell Art Museum, and the Dallas Museum of Fine art.

 During the week, each location hosts a group of twenty-five instructors for one day of discussions and projects for CPE credits.
 It was a fun, thought-provoking, and intense experience!
 Everyone made ii dimensional works of art using just fabric, plastic, paper, stitch witchery, and heated irons at the Warehouse.
 Teachers toured an installation project in the Vickery Meadows neighborhood with the Nasher Artist-In-Residence, Rick Lowe.
 At the DMA nosotros explored artist-induced meaning through blurring images in the style of Gerhard Richter, and examined institution-created meaning by becoming curators.
 In Fort Worth, nosotros created grid-like Minimalist art at The Modern, and painted Japanese screens at the Kimbell.